Philipwzj/comp150_miniApp/README.md

 Have an android/ios device connected properly or have an android or ios emulator on the computer.
 Preferably the android version is higher than 5.0

+What I have learned:

+1. Different android devices might have different default colors.
+I need to specify the color to be black, or bad things happen

 Photo Credits:
 http://www.quickmeme.com/meme/35c4mv